avarga/tkpath/doc/README.txt

     pimage extra options:
         -anchor n|w|s|e|nw|ne|sw|se|c   default value is nw
-        -tintcolor color                tinting color, default value is "", disable tint -tintamount 0.0-1.0             amount for tinting
+        -tintcolor color                tint color; the default value is "" which means no tinting
+        -tintamount 0.0-1.0             amount for tinting
-        -interpolation none|fast|best
+        -interpolation none|fast|best   image interpolation mode
-        -srcregion {x1 y1 x2 y2}        shows only specified region of image.
+        -srcregion {x1 y1 x2 y2}        shows only the specified region of image;
-                                        if x2 or y2 larger than image, then shows tiled image.
+                                        if x2 or y2 are larger than the image bounds, then the image will be repeated (tiling)

-        These options not implemented on surface items.
+    These options are not implemented on surfaces (see tkp::surface).

     .c create pimage x y ?-image -width -height genericOptions?

  o The ptext item

     Displays text as expected.
 Note that the x coordinate marks the baseline of the text.
-Gradient fills unsupported so far.
+Gradient fills are unsupported so far.
 Especially the font handling and settings will likely be developed further.
     Editing not implemented.
 The default font family and size is platform dependent.